RishwanthPerumandla/RishwanthPerumandla/Readme.md

 👨‍💻  I am passionate about Web Dev, App Dev, Product Design & Development, Game Design & Development, Filmmaking, Project management & I enjoy learning new things. </br>

 ### My Experiences 🙌
-- Cofounder, Lead Product Designer & Developer ([Rivach](https://www.rivach.com/)).
+- Co-founder, Lead Product Designer & Developer ([Rivach](https://www.rivach.com/)).
 Helping Entrepreneurs and Businesses to launch high value products.
 Designed & Developed multiple web and mobile experiences.
 Managing multiple design and development teams to build applications for clients.
 - Market Research Intern ([Centella](https://centella.co.in/)).
-Researched on starting a Market Research Business Vertical.
-Performing & Generating Market Research Reports on Multiple
+Researched on starting a Market Research business vertical.
+Performing & generating market research reports on multiple Domains.
-Domains.
 - Frontend Developer Intern ([Exibits](https://exibits.io)).
 Developed an Mobile and Web Application for a Computer Vision based Application using React and React Native with AWS Amplify.
 - Vice President ([Advanced Academic Center, GRIET](https://www.aacgriet.com)) - Advanced Academic Center (AAC) is an inter-disciplinary research center of GRIET, Hyderabad.
 AAC is dedicated to excellence in teaching, learning and research, and is continuing to flourish advancements in this modern world.
 - Student Mentor & Instructor ([Advanced Academic Center, GRIET](https://www.aacgriet.com)) - Mentored 20+ students on web development for building websites & web applications and collaborating with teams to work on projects.